warmerdam at pobox.com

 You will notice that a msautotest subdirectory exits after your checkout.

-It is possible that some features tested through msautotest may not be released as part of MapServer yet, so be sure to test against today's master from MapServer's git.
+It is possible that some features tested through msautotest may not be released as part of MapServer yet, so be sure to test against today's main from MapServer's git.

 If you're using Vagrant as described in Vagrant Usage everything is installed and configured as needed and you may skip the next three paragraphs.

-The autotest requires python version 2 (but not python MapScript), so if you don't have python on your system - get and install it.
-More information on python is available at http://www.python.org.
+msautotest can be run with either Python 2 or Python 3 (but does not require Python MapScript), so if you don't have Python on your system, get and install it.
+More information on Python is available at https://www.python.org.
 Most Linux system have some version already installed.

 % setenv PATH $HOME/mapserver:$PATH

 Verify that you can run stuff by typing 'shp2img -v' in the msautotest directory: